TalGershanov/tank_battle/README.md

 renderFrame();
 ```

 The `logic/` layer has no dependency on raylib at all: `HumanPlayer` reads input through the `IInputProvider` interface, and only the `handlers/` layer's `RaylibInputProvider` knows about raylib's actual key-polling API.
-The same separation lets `ComputerPlayer` — and, in the future, a minimax-based `ComputerPlayer` variant — plug into `GameController` without either the game loop or the rendering code needing to change.
+The same separation lets `ComputerPlayer` and `SearchAgentPlayer` plug into `GameController` as interchangeable `Player` implementations, without either the game loop or the rendering code needing to change.

 ---